Become GDPR, CCPA, and HIPAA compliant in the USA

 - Helps build processes: from collecting client consent to responding to incidents.

-- Prepares the company for inspections and even represents you in dialogues with regulators.
+- Prepares the business for examinations and also represents you in dialogues with regulators.

 Who needs this service?

-- Startups in IT or medicine that want to attract investments.
+- Startups in IT or medicine that want to attract investments — here, GDPR compliance requirements often become investor questions.

-- Online stores and e-commerce platforms working with clients from the EU or California.
+- Online stores and e-commerce platforms working with clients from the EU or California, where GDPR cookie consent management is critical.

 - Clinics and telemedicine services that process medical data.